 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

-Affordable coverage for New Mexico drivers
+Minimum coverage requirements for New Mexico drivers

 How to get cheap car insurance in New Mexico